David Rubenstein: The American Story

 Mr. Spencer is a Partner and the General Counsel and Chief Compliance Officer of Siris.
 He joined Siris from Point72 Asset Management, L.P., where he was a Managing Director in the legal department, primarily representing the firm in connection with its private investments.
 Previously, he was an attorney with the law firm of Schulte Roth & Zabel LLP.
 He earned his J.D., magna cum laude, from St. John’s University School of Law and a B.Sc. in Industrial and Labor Relations from Cornell University.

 This event starts on February 18th at 6:00 PM.

 Dinner: 6:00 PM || Interview: 7:00 PM.

 Mr. Rubenstein will be discussing his new book: The American Story: Conversations with Master Historians.

 Young Leadership members and above levels.

 We hope to see you there!

 *YJP has a non-solicitation policy covering all of our conferences and events.
-In order to provide a distraction-free environment for our mentors, sponsors, attendees, and employees, we do not allow solicitation at our events by attendees or unauthorized parties without the express written permission or consent from YJP.
-Those found to be in violation of this policy will be prohibited from attending any YJP programs for one year.*
+In order to provide a distraction-free environment for our mentors, sponsors, attendees, and employees, we do not allow solicitation at our events by attendees or unauthorized parties without the express written permission or consent from YJP.*